 20. Herbs and Spices

 Herbs and spices are generally dehydrated.
-Without much moisture in them, most will last 2-5 years without any special storage.
+Without much moisture in them, most will last 2-5 years without special storage.
 These are great to include in your emergency food storage to add flavor to bland survival meals.

 Read more about storing spices long term